-League of Legends' Mythic and Legendary items: stats, classes, more | Dexerto.com
+League of Legends' Mythic and Legendary items: stats, classes, more - Dexerto

 - +20% Critical Strike Chance

-- Guinsoo's Exile: Attacks deal 40 magic damage On-Hit per 20% Critical Strike Chance, but can no longer critically strike.
+- Guinsoo’s Exile: Attacks deal 40 attack damage On-Hit per 20% Critical Strike Chance, but can no longer critically strike.

 - Guinsoo’s Chaos: Every third Attack applies On-Hit effects twice.